micromouseonline/ares/src/behaviour/readme.md

 # Behaviour

-This is where you get to determine what the Robot can do.
+This is where you get to determine what the Vehicle can do.
 By looking at sensor values and issuing commands, the Behaviour is everything that turns this robot into a maze solving micromouse, a line following robot, a sumo robot or whatever you desire.